 We use current issues and cases (e.g. #Occupy, #BlackLivesMatter, net neutrality, the Arab Spring, online radicalization, the Snowden revelations, Bitcoin, Anonymous ops, Internet censorship in China, etc.) to analyze how cyberspace reshapes politics and political science as a discipline.
 Students will gain a rigorous and sophisticated understanding of the relationship between technology and politics.
 The course will help students design, develop, and conduct research in political science.

 Requisite: At least one Political Science course (200 level or above).
 Limited to 18 students.
 Not open to first-year students.
 Fall semester.
-Professor Paul.2015-16: Not offered
+Professor Paul.2016-17: Offered in Fall 2016

 [IR] This course will examine the foreign policy of the Russian Federation of the past twenty years.
 As a successor state Russia has inherited both the Soviet Union's clout (nuclear arms, permanent seat on the U.N.
 Security Council) and Soviet debts - monetary, psychological, and historical.
 What are the conceptual foundations of Russian diplomacy?
 Can we deconstruct Russian nationalism so as to examine its different trends and their impact on foreign policy?
 Do Russian exports of oil and gas define Russian diplomacy, as it is often claimed?
 Is there any pattern in the struggle over resources and their export routes in continental Eurasia?